PasiSa/AdvancedNetworking/_articles/assignments/task-003.md

+---
-# Task 3: Data transfer using UDP
+title: "Task 3: Data transfer using UDP"
+---

 In this task you need to send largish amount of data using UDP protocol.
 Like previous assignments, your client starts by opening a connection to